omec-project/upf/README.md

 ## Pre-reqs

-To follow instructions, you need
+You need the following dependencies.

 * Docker CE >= 17.06
 * Linux kernel version >= 4.15 for Docker; >= 4.19 for AF_XDP